Cockroach Identification & Prevention

 Cockroaches often live outside near the exterior of homes and businesses, allowing them to find their way indoors while foraging for food.
 They will also move inside during periods of very dry, hot weather, as most species have high moisture needs.
 Cracks in the foundation, gaps around windows and doors, and spaces around air conditioners and drains are all common entry points for cockroaches.
 Additionally, people often accidentally introduce these pests in boxes, potted plants, or used appliances.

 Cockroaches live in a variety of locations, including behind tree bark, in compost piles, gardens, sewers, under mulch, and around trash receptacles.
 Inside, most cockroaches seek dark, damp nesting locations such as behind appliances, in drawers, under cabinets, and around pipes and drains.
 The exception is the brown-banded cockroach; they prefer dark, dry, hot locations and nest in attics or the upper parts of cabinets.
 Cockroaches also frequent the exterior of buildings after being attracted by outdoor lighting.

 How do I get rid of cockroaches?

-Regularly clean out and wipe down pantry and food storage areas.
+- Regularly clean out and wipe down the pantry and food storage areas.

 Complete the form below to schedule your no obligation inspection.